Soul-Master/ChromePortableDownloader/README.md

 # Chrome Portable Downloader

 The easiest way to find specified version of Chrome installer from Google update server and run it as a portable application.

 ![Open multiple versions of Chrome at the same time](https://user-images.githubusercontent.com/442046/140650149-77b4eaec-4b04-4d92-98cc-98da45d75b03.png)

 ### 1. Download Chrome installer from selected channel

-Click at **Chrome icon** to download Chrome installer file from Google server.
-You may specify version to "Version Prefix" textbox before click check update.
+Click at **Chrome icon** to download Chrome installer file from Google update server.
+Please note, you can specify version of Chrome with this tool.

 - <strong>Stable Channel</strong> updates every 4 weeks.<br/>
 <a href="https://soul-master.github.io/ChromePortableDownloader/?platform=win64&channel=stable"><img src="./images/chrome-logo.svg" width="48" height="48" alt="Chrome Stable Icon" /></a><br/>